More of the music of Gilbert (1836–1911) and Sullivan (1842–1900)

 The hall is HUGE: spacious and open as any you will hear, but not at the expense of richness or fullness.
 The orchestra is solid and full-bodied, yet the woodwinds and flutes soar above the other sections, so breathy and clear.

 Who knows?
 It’s still a mystery that has yet to be explained, to my satisfaction anyway.

-Essential Music – And Lovely Singing
+Essential Music – And No Singing

 The music of Gilbert and Sullivan belongs in any serious classical collection.
 This is without a doubt the best way to get the most Gilbert and Sullivan music with the best sound.
+And no singing.